2026 Laws

 Reduced Contribution Rates for Tier 6 Members

-For members of Tier 6, you are required to contribute a percentage of your earnings for all your years of public service, and your contribution rate is determined by your annual earnings.
-However, the law reduced contribution rates, now requiring most Tier 6 members to contribute only 3 percent.
+For members of Tier 6, you are required to contribute a percentage of your earnings, and your contribution rate is determined by your annual earnings.
+However, the law reduced contribution rates, which means most Tier 6 members will pay less from their earnings toward contributions.

 Earnings